 Figure 2.
-Feedbacks in population dynamics (A-B) and community dynamics (C): A) negative and B) positive feedback between population growth (dN/dt) and population density (Nt).
-C) Density dependent feedbacks among plant populations and species can lead to a positive relationship between diversity and ecosystem functioning
+Feedbacks in population dynamics (A-B) and community dynamics (C): A) negative and B) positive feedback between population growth rate (dN/dt) and population density (Nt) in closed systems comprising one population.
+C) Density dependent feedbacks among plant populations and species can lead to a positive effect of plant diversity on plant productivity (an ecosystem function).
+Nutrient supply can modify the relationship between diversity and productivity by directly enhancing productivity and by changing plant diversity and composition.
+Whether there is a feedback between nutrient supply, diversity and productivity is not yet fully resolved (the red question mark).